EB-3 Small Business Sponsorships | VisaNation

 There are different types of employment-based green cards you can file on behalf of an employee.
 The nature of the employment and the employee’s qualifications or abilities will determine the type of immigrant visa to file.
 The employment-based green cards available to eligible foreign nationals are divided into four different categories:

-EB-1, Priority Workers
+EB-1: Priority Workers

 The EB-1 priority workers green card is divided into three subcategories: the EB-1A for workers of extraordinary abilities, the EB-1B for outstanding researchers and professors, and the EB-1C for multinational executives and managers.

-EB-2 for Professionals With Advanced Degrees and Persons With Exceptional Abilities
+EB-2: Professionals With Degrees or Exceptional Abilities

 It requires a PERM Labor Certification, but this may be waived by filing for a National Interest Waiver (NIW).
 However, you must demonstrate to the immigration officers that waiving the PERM will be in the best interest of the United States.